mortimer-lab/mortimer-lab.github.io/_pages/contact.md

 ### Undergraduate students

-If you are an undergraduate interested in working in the lab, please reach out through email.
-Whether or not you plan to register for research credit, the [CURO Getting Started Guide](https://curo.uga.edu/students/getting_started_guide.html) is a good resource for appropriate ways to contact a faculty mentor.
+If you are an undergraduate interested in working in the lab, please fill out this form: [Mortimer Lab Undergraduate Research Interest Form](https://forms.gle/HV45TkCrYgudyNjY6).
+I will be in touch with interested students approximately one month before the end of the semester to discuss research opportunities for the following semester.

 ### Graduate students